 Endospermic Content: The seeds are endospermic, containing a nutrient-rich tissue surrounding the embryo.
 This endosperm serves as a vital source of nourishment for the developing plant during germination and initial growth stages (Ghani, 2003).

-The distinctive seed morphology of Sterculia villosa, characterized by its oblong shape, smooth surface texture, dark black color, and endospermic content, contributes significantly to the tree's reproductive cycle and facilitates the dissemination and establishment of new seedlings within its native habitat (Ghani, 2003).
+The distinctive seed morphology of Sterculia villosa, characterized by its oblong shape, smooth surface texture, dark black color, and endospermic seeds, contributes significantly to the tree's reproductive cycle, and facilitates the dissemination and establishment of new seedlings within its native habitat (Ghani, 2003).

 Phenology of Sterculia villosa:

-Habit: Sterculia villosa exhibits a specific growth habit, adhering to a seasonal pattern that influences its life cycle and ecological behavior within its habitat.

-Leaf Fall: The tree undergoes leaf fall primarily during the months of October to December, marking the shedding of its foliage as a response to seasonal changes and environmental cues.

-Flowering Time: The flowering phase of Sterculia villosa occurs from January to March, characterized by the emergence of vibrant and distinctive flowers that contribute to the tree's reproductive process.
+Flowering: The flowering phase of Sterculia villosa occurs from January to March.

-Fruiting Time: Following successful pollination, the tree enters the fruiting stage from March to April, during which the unique follicles containing numerous seeds begin to develop and mature, preparing for eventual dispersal.
+Fruiting: Fruiting phase from March to April,.

 Fruit/Seed Collection Time: The ideal time for collecting the fruits or seeds of Sterculia villosa typically falls between May and June, allowing for the collection and propagation of viable seeds for various purposes.

-Pollination Method: The tree primarily relies on wind as a pollination method, utilizing the natural movement of air currents to facilitate the transfer of pollen between flowers, thereby ensuring successful fertilization and seed production.

-Mode of Dispersal: The dispersal of seeds is mainly facilitated by wind, enabling the seeds to be carried over distances and dispersed within the surrounding ecosystem, contributing to the tree's reproductive success and population distribution.
+Pollination Method: The tree primarily relies anemophily pollinationmethod, utilizing the natural movement of air currents to facilitate the transfer of pollen between flowers.Mode of Dispersal: The dispersal of seeds is mainly facilitated by wind, enabling the seeds to be carried over distances and dispersed within the surrounding ecosystem, contributing to the tree's reproductive success and population distribution.

 Habitat:

 A plant of lowland, subtropical to tropical areas, where it is found at elevations from sea level to 1,050 metres.
-It grows best in areas where annual daytime temperatures are within the range 30 - 42°c, though it can tolerate 7 - 47°c.
-It can be killed by temperatures of -2°c.
-It prefers a mean annual rainfall within the range 1,300 - 1,900 mm, but tolerates 750 - 4,000 mm, usually growing in areas with a distinct dry season.
+It grows best in areas where annual daytime temperatures are within the range 30 – 42°C, though it can tolerate 7 – 47°C. It can be killed by temperatures of -2°c.
+It prefers a mean annual rainfall within the range 1,300 – 1,900 mm, but tolerates 750 – 4,000 mm, usually growing in areas with a distinct dry season.
 Requires a sunny position, though seedlings are shade tolerant.
-Grows best in a light, well-drained soil.
-Tolerant of poor, rocky soils.
+Grows best in a light, well-drained soil and also tolerate poor, rocky soils.
 Established plants are very drought tolerant.
-Prefers a pH in the range 6.5 - 7.5, but tolerates 6–8.
+Prefers a pH in the range 6.5 – 7.5, but tolerates 6–8.
 The trees can be tapped for their gum about 5 times during their lifetime.
 (Tropical Plants Database, 2022).

 Distribution:

-Sterculia villosa, native to diverse regions in Asia, including India, Sri Lanka, Myanmar, Thailand, and Malaysia, thrives in tropical and subtropical forests, often near riverbanks and areas with well-drained soil (Ghani, 2003; Manandhar, 2002).
+Sterculia villosa, native to diverse regions in Indian subcontinent, including India, Sri Lanka, Myanmar, Thailand, Malaysia, China, and Indo-china regions, thrives in tropical and subtropical forests, often near riverbanks and areas with well-drained soil (Ghani, 2003; Manandhar, 2002).
 Commonly found in dry deciduous jungles, it prefers cool, moist valleys (as depicted in Figure 3), and is observed along forest edges or in cleared patches in the wild, particularly in regions like Bhutan, India, Nepal, Pakistan, and East Asia (Manandhar, 2002).

 Figure-3: Natural Habitat within the hilly region of a river basin area in Madhya Pradesh.